kshitiz11193/ToDo/README.md

 >6.
 User will be able to filter the music based on timestamp/ popularity
 >7.
 User can add tags to his created music
 >8.
 User can search other music based on tags
 >9.
+User can search other user based on their names
+>10.
 Admin has access to the whole database of users and music
->10.
+>11.
 Admin can delete a user profile/music

 ![alt text](https://github.com/neu-mis-info6150-fall-2018/final-project-ignore/blob/master/BeatShare.svg)